-With the release of the PSLE results, P6 students and their parents would be wondering what are the similarities and differences between the various secondary education programmes.
+Having crossed the finish line and the opening of a new chapter, Primary 6 students and their parents would be wondering what are the similarities and differences between the various secondary education programmes.

+There are various routes in the Secondary programme.
 The term “through train” refers to a six-year Secondary programme where the student sits for either the A-Levels or the IB Diploma at the end of the six years.
-Therefore the terms “through train programme” and Integrated Programme (IP) mean the same thing.
+Therefore the terms “through train programme” and Integrated Programme (IP) are synonymous.

 The Integrated Programme integrates the Secondary and Junior College (JC) education where the student proceeds to JC without sitting for the O-Levels.
 This programme is offered to academically strong students who will be exposed to broad learning experiences in both the academic and non-academic curriculum.

-There are two secondary education programmes under the IP: one programme culminates in the A-Levels, and the other, the International Baccalaureate (IB) Diploma.
+There are two secondary education programmes under the IP: one programme culminates in the A-Levels, and the other, the International Baccalaureate Diploma (IBDP).

 The respective A-Level IP schools design the curriculum for the first four years of the IP.
 The syllabi and modes of assessment differ from one IP school to another.
 However, many IP syllabi follow quite closely to the O-Levels because the skill sets required at the A-Levels is a continuum from the O-Levels.
 Hence it is not uncommon to find that certain A-Level IP exam papers are very similar to their O-Level counterpart’s in dual-track Secondary schools which offer both the O-Level and A-Level IP programmes.